Returning to Campus: Academics

 Will the Library be open?

-Yes.
-The Adrian G. Marcuse Library will be open for students to visit from Monday-Thursday 8:30am- 5pm, with Ask-A-Librarian Chat Reference service available during those times, as well as evenings and weekends.
+Starting Feb.
+16, 2021, the Adrian G. Marcuse Library will be open for students to visit from Monday-Thursday 8:30am-5pm, with Ask-A-Librarian Chat Reference service available during those times, as well as evenings and weekends.

-Will the Writing Center and Math Center offer tutoring for the Fall 2020 semester?
+Will the Writing Center and Math Center offer tutoring?

-The Writing Center and Math Center will offer virtual tutoring for the Fall 2020 semester on an appointment-only basis.
+The Writing Center and Math Center will offer virtual tutoring on an appointment-only basis.

 Will professors have virtual office hours?